 ‘The principle goal of education is to create men and women who are capable of doing new things, not simply repeating what other generations have done.’

-The curriculum at the School is implemented through a whole-school strategic approach to the spiritual, cultural and moral development of pupils in order to equip them for life and to make the world a better place.
-It is implemented through:
+Our curriculum is implemented through a whole-school strategic approach to the spiritual, cultural and moral development of pupils in order to equip them for life and to make the world a better place.

 The Curriculum Statement